with tips for cycling & hiking

 Our prime love affair with the motorhome is that it allows us to tour the UK and Europe and indulge in our favourite leisuretime activities which are walking and cycling.

-In a nutshell, if we can not walk or cycle there, we do not go but we have sometimes availed ourselves of public transport, as we extensively used in Switzerland
+In a nutshell, if we can not walk or cycle there, we do not go but we also avail ourselves of public transport.

 We are also not adverse to travelling further afield and it is our aim to update our blog with these trips.